-Students can find that they are not prepared for the rigors of an International Baccalaureate Diploma Program; therefore, Oscar F. Smith High School offers pre-IB courses for accepted ninth and tenth graders in preparation for the Diploma Program.
+Students can find that they are not prepared for the rigors of an International Baccalaureate Diploma Program; therefore, Oscar F. Smith High School offers Chesapeake Public Schools' Pre-IB courses for accepted ninth and tenth graders in preparation for the Diploma Program.

 Accepted candidates in Grade 9 take intensified courses in English, world history, geometry or algebra II/trigonometry, biology, and Spanish II or French II.
 Note: